William Claiborne: Early life and emigration to America

 Four years later, Claiborne was offered a position as a land surveyor in the new colony of Virginia, and arrived at Jamestown, on the north shore of the James River in October 1621, in the retinue of the colony's new governor, Sir Francis Wyatt.
 The position carried a 200-acre (80 hectare) land grant, a salary of £30 per year, a house and the promise of fees paid by settlers who needed to have their land grants surveyed.
+Claiborne mapped out "New Towne", an expansion of the growing Jamestown (which was becoming James City).
 His political acumen quickly made him one of the most successful Virginia colonists, and within four years of his arrival he had secured grants for 1,100 acres (445 hectares) of land and a retroactive salary of £60 a year from the Virginia Colony's council.
 Meanwhile, the native Powhatan people had been disturbed by the influx of immigrants, particularly new villages established on traditional farming lands, the subsequent need to purchase food from the settlers, and the enforced placement of Indian youth in "colleges."
-Months after Claiborne's arrival, in March 1622, they attacked Jamestown and other plantations, killing hundreds in what became known as the "Powhatan Uprising".
+Months after Claiborne's arrival, in March 1622, they attacked Jamestown and other plantations, killing hundreds in what became known as the Indian massacre.
 The settlers retaliated, killing hundreds of tribesmen and their families, burning fields, and spreading smallpox.
-Claiborne survive the attacks, but recommended that the king take over the colony's management.
+Claiborne survived the attack, but recommended that the king take over the colony's management.